RedMageKnight/Flow.Launcher.Plugin.BitwardenSearch/README.md

    - Adjust notifications for vault item copying actions, sync actions, auto-lock, etc. from within the plugin settings.
 6) Automatic download, extraction, and configuration of the Bitwarden CLI to a place of your choosing and will configure your PATH variables for you.
 7) Shortcut and context menu support - can use keyboard shortcuts to perform copy actions or use Flow Launcher's built-in context menus on your vault items to copy what you want.
+8) Re-prompt for master password on vault items configured for it.

 <h2>Requirements</h2>
 In order to use this plugin, you have to have the <a href="https://bitwarden.com/help/cli/#download-and-install">Bitwarden CLI downloaded</a>.<br>